 - PGI’s sophisticated profiling and performance evaluation tools were vital to the success of the effort.

-PGI compilers fully support the current OpenACC standard as well as important extensions to it.
-PGI is an important contributor to the ongoing development of OpenACC.
+The compilers included in the NVIDIA HPC SDK fully support the current OpenACC standard as well as important extensions to it.
+NVIDIA is a key contributor to the ongoing development of OpenACC.

 OpenACC enables developers to implement GPU parallelism by adding compiler directives to their source code, often eliminating the need for rewriting or restructuring.
 For example, the following Fortran compiler directive identifies a loop which the compiler should parallelize: